happycube/ld-decode/README.md

 Hardware dependencies revolve mainly around hardware used to perform RF captures, as Python is largely platform-agnostic.
 For capturing, VHS-Decode supports both the [Domesday Duplicator](https://github.com/happycube/ld-decode/wiki/Domesday-Duplicator) and PCI-socketed capture cards based on Conexant CX23880/1/2/3 chipset using the [CXADC](https://github.com/happycube/cxadc-linux3) kernel module (including variants with PCI-Express x1 bridge).

+## CVBS-Decode

+The repository also contains an experimental CVBS decoder, ```cvbs-decode```, which shares code with ld-decode and vhs-decode.
+Capable of decoding basic raw digitized NTSC and PAL composite video, including color if the source is somwhat stable.
+Samples can be captured using cxadc, however this is somewhat buggy as the cx chip can decide resample or do other things if it detects a valid video signal.
+Test samples can also be generated using [HackTV](https://github.com/fsphil/hacktv).

 # Installation and running the software

 Install all dependencies required by LD-Decode and VHS-Decode: